CarlHMitchell/RSCDS_Buffalo_Website/content/burns/_index.md

 ### Dinner

-Haggis, Tatties, Neeps, Roast Beef, Salad, Green Beans, Desserts
+Haggis, Tatties, Neeps, Roast Beef, Salad, Green Beans, Desserts & More!

 Please mention if you have special dietary restrictions when you reserve your ticket.